davidpgausai-svg/LeaderOS/replit.md

 ### Authentication and Authorization
 A role-based access control system uses JWT email/password authentication.
 Permissions are enforced at the API level based on user roles (Administrator, Co-Lead, View, SME), strategy assignments, and organization membership.
 SME users cannot log in.

+### Password Reset System
+Email-based password reset flow using Resend for transactional emails.
+Users can request a reset link from the login page, receive an email with a secure token (expires in 30 minutes, single-use), and set a new password.
+Tokens are hashed before storage for security, and the system prevents email enumeration attacks by always returning a success message.

 ### Secure Registration System
 Registration requires an organization-specific secret token in the URL (`/register/:token`).
 Administrators can manage tokens, and the first registrant for an organization becomes an Administrator.
 Super Admins can be designated via the `SUPER_ADMIN_EMAILS` environment variable.